-Tropical landscapes are lush, colorful, exotic and pulsing with life.
-There aren't many places in the United States where tropical climate conditions are common: mainly these consist of island territories: American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, the U.S. Virgin Islands and the U.S. Minor Outlying Islands, and the islands that make up the state of Hawaii.
-But in the summer months, some of our states can have conditions that feel tropical due to extreme heat and humidity: particularly the Southeastern states of Florida, Georgia, Alabama, Mississippi, and Louisiana.
+Tropical landscapes are lush, colorful, and pulsing with life.
+There aren't many places in the United States where tropical climate conditions are common: mainly these consist of island territories including American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, the U.S. Virgin Islands, the U.S. Minor Outlying Islands, and the islands that make up the state of Hawaii.
+But in the summer months, some of our states can have conditions that feel tropical due to extreme heat and humidity. particularly the Southeastern states of Florida, Georgia, Alabama, Mississippi, and Louisiana.
 Tropical landscaping, therefore, can be attainable even if you don't live in an island paradise.

 History of Tropical Landscaping